sandarva3/Epro/README.md

 ## Contributing

-If you'd like to contribute to this project through some better modifications then I would really appreciate that.
+If you'd like to contribute to this project through some better changes then it would be much appreciated.
-I would also apply those changes to the live website and link your username and GitHub profile there as a Contributor.
+If the changes are better enough then I would apply those changes to the live website and list your username and GitHub profile link as a contributor.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments
+There are people who poured their time and effort for creating and developing things that are very helpful for many of us.
+I am really thankful for them.

+The open-source community of people for providing libraries and tools used in this project.
+The people who made the necessary resources available for learning.